Subgraph densities in Markov spaces: Introduction

 The equivalence of these two approaches is a nontrivial problem that is also addressed in this paper.
 As remarked above, our methods do not work in full generality; very likely there is some theoretical limitation on how far one can go with defining $\eta^G$ in arbitrary Markov spaces.
 However, the full analysis of this problem is left as an important open question.

 In the next part of the introduction we will state our main definitions and results more precisely.
 We start with our definition of discretized Markov spaces.
-Let $\PP=\{J_1,J_2,\dots,J_n\}$ be a finite measurable partition of the space $J$ such that every partition class has positive measure.
-If the Markov space is given by the measure $\eta$ on $J\times J$, then it makes sense to "project" $\eta$ to $\PP$.
+Let $\PP=\{J_1,J_2,\dots,J_n\}$ be a finite measurable partition of the space $J$ such that every partition class has positive $\pi$-measure.
+If the Markov space is given by the measure $\eta$ on $J\times J$, then it makes sense to ``project" $\eta$ to $\PP$.
 When restricted to a product set $J_i\times J_j$, the new measure $\eta_\PP$ is a scaled version of $\pi^2$ such that $\eta_\PP(J_i\times J_j)=\eta(J_i\times J_j)$ holds.
 In other words, the Radon--Nikodym derivative $W$ of $\eta_\PP$ with respect to $\pi^2$ is a graphon whose value on $J_i\times J_j$ is constant $\eta(J_i\times J_j)\pi(J_i)^{-1}\pi(J_j)^{-1}$.

-We call a sequence of partitions of $J$ a {\it generating partition sequence}, if the partition classes are Borel, have positive $\pi$-measure, each partition is a refinement of the previous one, and the partition classes generate all Borel sets.
-A (slightly more general) {\it exhausting partition sequence} is obtained if we change each partition class on a Borel set of measure zero (see Section \ref{SEC:PARTITIONS}).
+We call a sequence of partitions of $J$ a {\it generating partition sequence}, if the partition classes are Borel, have positive $\pi$-measure, each partition is a refinement of the previous one, and the partition classes generate all Borel sets. \daku{ If we are more interested in generating the measure algebra rather than the Borel sets proper, i.e., we only require the partition classes to generate a sigma-algebra whose $\pi$-completion contains all Borel sets, we obtain the slightly more general class of {\it exhausting partition sequences} (see Section \ref{SEC:PARTITIONS}). }

 Let $(\PP_i)_{i=1}^\infty$ be an exhausting partition sequence.
 We can then try to define $\eta^G$ as the limit of homomorphism measures of $G$ in the graphons $\eta_{\PP_i}$.
 The existence of these limits and the independence from the chosen partition sequence is nontrivial and not always true.